-The C I/O library uses a method of buffering called line buffering for terminal devices.
+The C I/O Library uses a method of buffering called line buffering for terminal devices.
 When a process uses C library functions for output, that output is put into buffers.
 The contents of these buffers are not sent immediately to the terminal.
-It's only sent when one of the following actions take place.
+They are sent only when one of the following actions takes place: